Doula in Melbourne – Kelly Winder

 Interviewing a Potential Doula

-It can be quite daunting thinking about interviewing someone so I have written an article and created a downloadable / printable interview sheet to help you when you are interviewing a potential Attendant.
+It may feel quite daunting interviewing a person, so I have written an article and created a downloadable interview sheet to help with questions to ask.
 You can find the article here.

 While you can choose a ‘Birth Only’ option, we encourage women to choose a support package which includes pre-natal and post-natal visits, enabling you to have the opportunity to become acquainted with your doula prior to the birth and for going over the experience afterwards.
 The more comfortable and relaxed with your doula, then it will make for a more relaxed, nurturing experience.